 The Rifkin notes are redeemable at the issuers' option, in whole or in part, at any time on or after January 15, 2001, at 105.563% of the principal amount together with accrued and unpaid interest, if any, to the date of the redemption.
 This redemption premium declines over time to 100% of the principal amount, plus accrued and unpaid interest, if any, on or after 2005.
-In addition, at any time prior to January 15, 1999, the issuers, at their option, may redeem up to 25% of the aggregate principal amount of the Rifkin notes with the net proceeds of one or more public equity offerings or strategic equity investments in which the issuers receive proceeds of not less than \$25 million, at a redemption price equal to 111 1/8% of the principal amount thereof, together with accrued and unpaid interest, if any, to the date of redemption.
-Following any such redemption, the aggregate principal amount of the Rifkin notes outstanding must equal at least 75% of the aggregate principal amount of the Rifkin notes originally issued.

 Upon the occurrence of a change of control, each holder of Rifkin notes will have the right to require the issuers to purchase all or a portion of such holder's notes at 101% of the principal amount thereof, together with accrued and unpaid interest, to the date of purchase.
-Our acquisition of Rifkin will trigger this requirement.
-We intend to repurchase the Rifkin notes within 120 days of the Rifkin acquisition.
+Our acquisition of Rifkin will trigger this requirement and we will make an offer to repurchase the Rifkin notes.